Planting Seed Potatoes & Onions

 Onion sets should be planted about 1 inch deep and 4-6 inches apart.
 It is important to plant the sets with the pointed end facing up.
 Once the onions are about 6 inches tall, add a layer of mulch around the base of the plants to retain moisture and prevent weeds from growing.

-Potatoes are typically ready to harvest 90-120 days after planting.
+Potatoes are typically ready to harvest 90–120 days after planting.
 When the potato plants begin to die back, it is a sign that the tubers are ready to be harvested.
 To harvest, carefully dig around the base of the plant with a garden fork and remove the tubers from the soil.
-Onions are ready to be harvested when the tops begin to fall over.
-Dig the onions out of the soil and allow them to dry in a cool, dry place for a few days before storing.

 In conclusion, planting seed potatoes and onion sets is relatively easy as long as the best practices are followed.
-Ensure that the soil is well-draining and rich in organic matter, and water consistently but does not overwater, plant at the right time, and harvest at the right time.
+Ensure that the soil is well-draining and rich in organic matter, and water consistently but do not overwater, plant at the right time, and harvest at the right time.
 With a little effort and patience, you can enjoy a bountiful harvest of potatoes and onions.

 Back to Garden Centre Articles